Common Applicant Questions

 ARE THERE ANY EXPECTED CURRICULAR CHANGES?

-There are not any major changes currently planned, but the leadership team is always engaged in discussions about the curriculum and the educational quality of rotations.
+The leadership team is always engaged in discussions about the curriculum and the educational quality of rotations.
 Additionally, we review monthly off service rotation evaluations and semi-annual program evaluations.
 Information from these evaluations is discussed in depth at Program Evaluation Committee (PEC) meetings that occur 4 times a year.
 Residents are active and integral participants in PEC meetings.
+We have made quite a few curricular changes over the past few years.
+See our curriculum page for more details on the current curriculum.

 - Added dedicated US experience in 1st year and 2nd year

-- Integrated PEDS EM shifts at Children’s Hospital of Michigan during 3rd year.
+- Longitudinal, integrated PEDS EM shifts at Children’s Hospital of Michigan during 3rd year

 WHAT ARE THE ROLES OF EM RESIDENTS DURING TRAUMA CODES?